Analysis | How the Enthronement of Japan’s New Emperor Will Work

 4. Then what?

 Guests at the evening banquet at the palace will be entertained with traditional court music and dancing.
 The next day, Abe and his wife, Akie, will host about 900 guests at a hotel banquet.
 About half a million petty criminals will also be pardoned to mark the enthronement, a plan that has met with some criticism.
-A parade set for Tuesday through the capital’s streets in an open-topped limousine has been postponed out of consideration for the scores of people killed in a devastating typhoon earlier in the month.
-The motor parade will be held Nov.
-10, broadcaster NTV said.
+A parade set for Tuesday through the capital’s streets in an open-topped limousine has been moved to Nov.
+10 out of consideration for the scores of people killed in a devastating typhoon in October.

 5. Why did Naruhito’s father step down?